clipcrisp/zig-practice/README.md

 # zig-problems
-Repository for any programming problems I do in Zig.
+Repository for any programming practice/problems I do in Zig.

 Right now I'm working through the problems from Adrian's [simple programming problems](https://adriann.github.io/programming_problems.html).